-Supplier shall develop and maintain a plan to manage Boundary Noise that includes source identification, evaluation, as well as monitoring and control of Boundary Noise, as per Applicable Laws and Regulations.
+Supplier shall develop and maintain a plan to manage Boundary Noise that includes source identification, evaluation, and monitoring of Boundary Noise, and control as per applicable regulations.

-Supplier shall perform corrective and preventive actions to address Boundary Noise permit noncompliance in a timely manner or as specified by local authorities including, but not limited to, installation of Boundary Noise control devices and/or modification of the facility operating schedules for noise-generating equipment.
+Supplier shall perform corrective and preventive actions to address Boundary Noise permit noncompliance in a timely manner or as specified by local authorities including, but not limited to, installation of Boundary Noise-control devices and/or modification of the facility operating schedules for noise- generating equipment.

-Supplier shall provide appropriate training for the employees involved in maintaining and inspecting Boundary Noise control devices.
+Supplier shall provide appropriate training for the employees involved in maintaining and inspecting Boundary Noise-control devices.